How to prevent getting pilonidal cysts?

 What is the best treatment for pilonidal cysts?

 Whether the pilonidal cyst you are suffering from is inflamed or infected, there is a variety of treatments.
 Your colorectal doctor will diagnose the situation to see what’s best for you.
 Treatments include 1.
 Antibiotics for pilonidal cyst infection.
+However, pilonidal cyst is not able to be fully resolved by pilonidal cyst antibiotic treatment.
 2. Draining the cyst: When the cyst has softened, grown larger, and is tender which may be pus under the skin.
 The doctor will make a small cut for the cyst to drain and seal the cut with gauze to help with healing.
 3. If the swelling and infections keep happening, it will be necessary to consider surgery to remove the cyst.
 The cyst may be drained, excised, and stitched up during pilonidal cyst surgery.

 Will a pilonidal cyst go away on its own?